gabrielfcarvalho/cat-detection-challenge/README.md

 ## Results

-The detection results are saved in the `images/` folder and include visual examples of bounding boxes around the detected cats.
+The detection results include visual examples of bounding boxes around the detected cats.